Skip to content

 Other ways to search: Events Calendar | UTHSC News

-Diversity and Inclusion Advisory Council
+Access Advisory Council

-Michael Alston, EdD, CCDP/AP- Chair
+Michael Alston, EdD, CCDP/AP - Chair

-Associate Vice Chancellor for Inclusion, Equity, and Diversity
+Associate Vice Chancellor for Access and Compliance

 Dr. Alston’s employment within The University of Tennessee System spans 30+ years with stints at UT- Martin, UT-Knoxville, and UT Health Science Center in Memphis, TN.
 Michael's work experience in higher education encompasses residence life administration, student recruitment and admissions, undergraduate instruction, employee relations, student conduct administration and equity and diversity.